 Located in Dali which is about 3kms away from Darjeeling Town, although this monastery is popularly known as the Dali Monastery, it's actual name is Druk Sangag Choling Monastery.
-This is the name which is prominently written on its outside wall with large bold letters and prominently visible as you approach it from the road and walk through its arch gate.
+This is the name which is written on its outside wall with large bold letters and prominently visible as you approach it from the road and walk through its arch gate.

 When you look at the monastery from a little distance standing on the Hill Cart Road, it looks awesome.
 It's one of the largest monasteries with white buildings built in typical Tibetan style and perched on a steep hill and overlooks the Hill Cart Road which is the main arterial road of Darjeeling.

 Dali Monastery Darjeeling